Vanka0051/AVSpeech/README.md

 there are two main codes
 Googletrain_audioonly.py is used to train a model without the video part.
+PIT(Permutation invariant training) is used to train the audio only model.

 Googletrain.py is used to train a model with both video and audio parts.